FireflyMigration/firefly-doc/dev-docs/guide/01_An-introduction-to-NET/02-Simple-data-types/index.md

 Data types are  used to define fields , variables.
-In C# we have various of data types but let's start with the basic ones: int, string, double, char and bool
+In C# we have various of data types but let's start with the basic ones:
+int, string, double, char and bool

-When defining a variable we first set its type and then its name For example: string CompanyName;
+When defining a variable we first need to set its type and then its name For example: string CompanyName;
 string – is the type of the variable
 CompanyName is the variable’s name.